 Richness of texture and simplicity are some characteristics of the often called “quiet luxury style”.
 Look from Max Mara Fall 2023.

 For the most part, the price of clothing is not arbitrary.
 Behind a price tag, there is a brand identity, a whole process of design, product development, material selection, patternmaking, tailoring, and sample making.
-The list goes on and on.
-Unlike fast fashion, luxurious clothing pays a lot of attention to detail.
+The reason why an Alexander McQueen blazer is thousands of dollars, compared to one from H&M that is closed to $100 for the most part, is because the process of design, perfecting the fit, samplemaking and material selection is much more extensive in a fashion house like McQueen, versus the mass produced fashion brand.
+Luxurious fashion take a closer attention to detail.
 The metal of the hardware, the placement and length of the darts, and the way the whole garment is constructed as if it were an architectural piece.

 For some consumers, it may seem as if all suits are the same and clothing stores simply elevate their prices as they please.
 But the way the clothes wrap around someone’s body, the way they feel, and the way they look make a very sophisticated look, which ultimately ends up looking luxurious.